 We were so moved by this challenging work and attended the “Night of REST” fundraiser event the following week.
 You can get involved by inviting Lisa to speak with your group, attending an information session or donating to help expand capacity.
 Learn more at https://iwantrest.com

-University District Kiwanis members were honored to attend The Healing Center’s “Gather for Good” event last week to support and celebrate their work connecting people of all ages who have experienced the death of a loved one, and providing community and support during their healing journey.
+A dozen Kiwanis members and their guests attended The Healing Center’s “Gather for Good” event In September to support and celebrate their work connecting people of all ages who have experienced the death of a loved one, and providing community and support during their healing journey.